learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 ### Example

-See plug-in example [skydel\_default\_instrumentation\_plugin](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/skydel_default_instrumentation_plugin).
+See the plug-in example [skydel\_default\_instrumentation\_plugin](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/skydel_default_instrumentation_plugin) for more information.
 It covers:

 * Generating a _.dot_ file with the graph data
 * Logging Skydel engine queue size

 ## SkydelRapiInterface

-To facilitate the usage of the remote API by a plug-in, it's suggested to make the plug-in inherit `SkydelRapiAccess` over `SkydelRapiInterface`.
+To facilitate the usage of the remote API by a plug-in, it is recommended to configure the plug-in to inherit `SkydelRapiAccess` over `SkydelRapiInterface`.

 Using the remote API in a plug-in is the same as using the remote API in _python_, _C\#_ and _C++_ except that the connection to Skydel is already handled since the plug-in can talk directly to the Skydel engine.